cca/equella_scripts/collection-export/readme.md

-  --html               Write a brief HTML index for each item --item <UUID>        UUID of single item to export --name               Use item name for export folders instead of UUID --verbose            Print debug info
+  --html               Write a brief HTML index for each item --item <UUID>        UUID of single item to export --name               Use item name for export folders instead of UUID --no-mods            Do not write strict MODS XML for each item --verbose            Print debug info

 You can also specify any valid EQUELLA search parameters such as "--status DRAFT,ARCHIVE" or "--modifiedBefore 2020-01-01".